 And back to color!
 I love this piece – it’s straight embroidery, in a variety of stitching techniques, and so pretty!

 Again, the back of the book, you find handy thread conversion charts…

 … and, of course, you’ll find all the patterns, in easy-to-trace line drawings that can be enlarged on a photocopier, when necessary.

 Crewel Twists is a beautiful book of beautiful stitchery!
 I thought it was fun to read, I think the projects are really interesting twists on Jacobean designs, I like the fresh look of the projects and the incorporation of beads and multiple types of stitching that help make the projects fun and challenging, without being daunting.

 If you’re a lover of Jacobean styled designs, and you like embroidery projects that incorporate a variety of stitches, and you have a penchant for beaded work, I think you’ll like this book!

-You can also find Crewel Twists through The Book Depository out of the UK (free world-wide shipping).
+You can find Crewel Twists through the following book affiliates:

-In the US, you can find it through Amazon:
+In the US, you’ll find Crewel Twists available here through Amazon.

 Worldwide with free shipping, you’ll find Crewel Twists available here through Book Depository.